Positivity of minuscule quantum K-theory: Intersections and fibers of Schubert and Richardson varieties

-We are mostly interested in semi-transversal intersections of Schubert varieties in a flag variety, so assume again that $X$ is a flag variety of a connected linear algebraic group $G$.
-Our first result shows that a semi-transversal intersection of two Schubert varieties exists and is a Richardson variety.
-Notice that $X_u \cap w_0.X_v$ is a semi-transversal intersection of $X_u$ and $X_v$ whenever this intersection is not empty; this happens exactly when $\ka = w_0$ in the following result.
+We are mostly interested in \semi-transversal intersections of Schubert varieties in a flag variety, so assume again that $X$ is a flag variety of a connected linear algebraic group $G$.
+Our first result shows that a \semi-transversal intersection of two Schubert varieties exists and is a Richardson variety.
+The explicit description of this Richardson variety is used to determine the general fibers of the projection of a Richardson variety in \Theorem{richfib}; cominuscule specializations are obtained in \Proposition{comint} and \Corollary{fibers_geom}(d).
+Notice that $X_u \cap w_0.X_v$ is a \semi-transversal intersection of $X_u$ and $X_v$ whenever this intersection is not empty; this happens exactly when $\ka = w_0$ in the following result.